danmackinlay/matheron_equals_enkf/README.md

 ## Available Backends

-This project compares three different inference methods:
+This project compares four different inference methods:

 - `sklearn`: The baseline implementation using `GaussianProcessRegressor` from scikit-learn.
 It represents the standard, exact GP regression approach.
 - `dapper_enkf`: An implementation using the standard Ensemble Kalman Filter (EnKF) from the DAPPER library.
 This is the global, non-localized data assimilation method.
 - `dapper_letkf`: An implementation using the Local Ensemble Transform Kalman Filter (LETKF) from DAPPER.
 This method applies localization, only updating state variables using nearby observations, which is analogous to sparse or localized GP methods.
+- `matheron_ens`: hand rolled empirical Matheron update with random fourier features

 ## Functional Architecture